-The reason why these phrases work against us is because they provide problems without solutions.
+Helmstetter points out that the reason why these phrases work against us is because they provide problems without solutions.
 When we say things such as “I really need to be more organized,” what we are really saying is “I really need to be more organized… but I’m not!”

 Level 3: “Decision to Change.”

-Examples of level 3 self talk are:
+Examples of level 3 self-talk:

 “I no longer have a problem dealing with people at work.”

 “I don’t eat more than I should.”

 Helmstetter writes: “when you move to Level III, you are automatically beginning to rephrase old negative ‘cannots.’
 That is, you are putting them behind you, and stating them in a positive new way.
 This tells your subconscious mind to wake up, get moving, and make the change.”

 This is the most effective level of self-talk, says Helmstetter.
 Level 4 self talk is crucial, but we tend to use it the least.
 Self talk at this level inspires, encourages and implores the individual.